AruniMishra/aws/awsTutorial/AWS.md

 - a global secondary index (GSI) is primarily used if you want to query over the entire table, across all partitions.
 GSI only supports eventual consistency and not strong consistency.

+- Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.

 # VPC

 - default route limit per VPC is 200.